sergeimolinari/IDOS-PPP/README.md

      Use contrasting colors to emphasize the top and bottom performers. - Ranking
      Tables: Create tables or bar charts that rank countries based on their performance for each indicator.
 This can help quickly identify the best and worst performers.
-  1. Comparison between Yemen and Lebanon - Comparative Bar Chart: Create a bar chart comparing the values of key indices between Yemen and Lebanon.
-This can help highlight the differences and similarities between the two countries. - Side-by-Side Line Plots: Create line plots showing the trends of key indices over time for Yemen and Lebanon.
-This can help visualize how the two countries have evolved over the years.
-     Additional Idea: - Interactive Plots: If possible, use interactive plots (e.g., with Plotly) to allow users to explore the data dynamically.
-This can make the presentation more engaging and informative.

 - MEETING ON 28/5 (brainstorming in order to narrow down 1/2 areas of interest for the paper) -> (significance, correlations, growth, …), VISUALIZATION (plots), pre-commit